zebleck/zebleck.github.io/index.md

 Hello, my name is zebleck.
 My destiny has brought me to study M.Sc.
 Data and Computer Science at the University of Heidelberg in Germany.
 Before that, I did my B.Sc.
 Physics at the same university.

+I love all things having to do with artifical intelligence, artificial life and technology in general and hope those things will be used for the betterment of everyone.

 # Projects

 ## [Unity implementation of Lenia](https://twitter.com/zebleckAI/status/1496244990929948672)